PROTECTION

 I Peter 3:4 "But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price."
 The Believer also has the capacity to put on the nature of this incorruptible seed or hidden man.

-7. We are born of sinless seed.
+8. We are born of sinless seed.

-8. We are sanctified.
+9. We are sanctified.

 I Corinthians 6:11 "And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God."
 The word "sanctify" means "to set apart".
 We are set apart from the world unto God.
 Furthermore, God is the one who has done it.
 We did not sanctify ourselves!
 Because we are sanctified in Christ, we should live a sanctified life.

 Colossians 1:13 "Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son."
 We have been translated out of one dominion into another.
 Again, God did it.
-We are taken from darkness into the light, from death into the life.
+We are taken from darkness into the light, from death into life.

-9. We are a new creation.
+10. We are a new creation.

-10. We have received God's divine nature.
+11. We have received God's divine nature.

 II Peter 1:4 "Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust."
 We are not of the same nature that we once were.
 We have God's divine, eternal nature dwelling within our spirits.

-11. God initiates the new birth.
+12. God initiates the new birth.

 John 1:12-13 "But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God."
-When we receive Jesus as our Lord and Saviour, we receive the privilege to become children of God.
+When we receive Jesus as our Lord and Saviour, we also receive the privilege to become children of God.
 We didn't just one day decide to become a child and become a child.
 One can not will himself into becoming a child of God.
 God is the one who initiates the new birth.

-12. We are joined unto Christ.
+13. We are joined unto Christ.

-I Corinthians 6:17 "But he that is joined unto the Lord is one spirit."
-The spirit of God has united with our spirit and given us life.
-Now, we are inseparable from God in the spirit-man.
 Romans 8:38-39 "For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord."
-Nothing, including ourselves can separate us from God.
+Nothing can separate us from God's love, including ourselves.

-13. God does the keeping.
+15. God does the keeping.

 II Timothy 1:12 "For the which cause I also suffer these things: nevertheless I am not ashamed: for I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day."
 Once we have made a faith commitment to Jesus as our Lord and Saviour, God initiates His work within us.
 He then become responsible to keep us saved.
 Otherwise, no one would be saved longer than a few hours or days at most.

-14. Jesus will never deny us.
+16. Jesus will never deny us.

 II Timothy 2:12-13 "If we suffer, we shall also reign with him: if we deny him, he also will deny us: If we believe not, yet he abideth faithful: he cannot deny himself."
 If we reject the Gospel, God will reject us.
 However, even when we come to disbelieve after once believing, Jesus can't say, "I don't know you" when he lives in us.

-15. We dwell in Him, and He dwells in us.
+17. We dwell in Him, and He dwells in us.

 Ephesians 2:10 "For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them."
 We should see that God has put us in Christ that we may do good works.
 However, we don't do good works to get into Christ.